chartbeat-labs/textacy/docs/source/tutorials/tutorial-2.md

 In this tutorial, we will explore the broad topics of discussion among certain members of the U.S. Congress, based on a dataset of thousands of their speeches delivered on the floor.

-First, let's initialize and download the dataset, which comes built-in with textacy:
+First, let's initialize and download the dataset, which comes built-in with `textacy`:

 ```pycon
 >>> import textacy.datasets